-In the second half of each year, the Accountant starts preparing the budget estimates as part of the Business Plan for the following year.
+In the second half of each year, the Accountant starts are the Budget estimates as part of the Business Plan for the following year.
 The process includes:

-- considering operational costs
+- considering operational costs including seeking submissions from Subject Coordinators

 - setting payroll costs

 - estimating grant and other income

-- considering capital project expenditure
+- considering capital project extend tare

-- recommending fee changes.
+- recommending fee changes

-The initial Budget estimates are based on the current expenditure projections to end of year, plus Consumer Price Increments for salaries or relevant wage increases, revisions to awards/contracts, and an agreed % increase on operating expenses such as power, telephones, etc.
+The initial Budget estimates are tissed on the current expenditure projections to end of year, plus Consumer Price Increments for sacries or retivant wage increases, revisions to awards/contracts, and an agreed % increase on operating expertes a chas power, telephones, etc.